EinSatzMitX/ascii-conv/README.md

    - 4:3
    - 1:1

--d             Enables discord mode.
+-d <true/false>            !MAKE SURE TO SET THIS TO TRUE!
+Enables discord mode.
 In discord mode there will be a file generated called "out.txt".
 This file contains Unicode charchters instead of Ascii charachters, so they won't interfere with discord's special charachters (*, _, ....)

 -h             A (not yet) useful list of commands